The Everett Herald: Sound Publishing (2013–present)

 On July 19, 2022, editorial staff members at The Herald announced their intention to unionize, citing poor wages and an inability to retain staff as key concerns they wished to address.
 The Heralds newsroom employees voted unanimously on September 8 to unionize.
 On December 25, 2022, The Herald announced it would start using the U.S. Postal Service for same-day delivery.
 The paper also announced it would cease publishing a Sunday edition and that the Monday edition would be online only.

 On June 19, 2024, the newspaper laid off 12 journalists—half of its editorial staff.
 An article on the layoffs posted to The Heralds website was taken down and replaced with version that appeared friendlier to owner Carpenter Media Group, which had acquired Sound Publishing earlier that year.
 A company executive called the original article a "hit-piece" while The Heralds editors threatened to quit if the story was not republished.
 On June 24, the paper's newsroom union went on strike for the day to protest layoffs.
 The union raised $13,353 on GoFundMe for its strike fund and Rick Larsen, who represents the Everett area in Congress, joined the striking workers Monday.
-The union alleged the company used a "quota system" based on story count and page views to determine who was going to be laid off and demands all jobs to be reinstated.
+The union alleged the company used a "quota system" based on story count and page views to determine who was going to be laid off and demanded all jobs to be reinstated.
 On June 25, the union extended the strike for a second day until Carpenter Media agreed to set a date to bargain over the job cuts.
-An agreement was eventually reached and in the end 12 union employees were laid off on Aug.
+An agreement was eventually reached, and in the end, 12 union employees were laid off on Aug.
 5 with some taking buyouts.
 The paper's publisher was also replaced in July.

-In April 2025, the paper announced it will move its office to a small building on Hewitt Avenue in downtown Everett.
-In September 2025, Sound Publishing announced it will close its Lakewood printing press as it was losing $1 million a year.
-Printing of the Herald will be moved to Mount Vernon.
+In April 2025, the paper announced it would move its office to a small building on Hewitt Avenue in downtown Everett.
+In September 2025, Sound Publishing announced it would close its Lakewood printing press as it was losing $1 million a year.
+Printing of the Herald was moved to Mount Vernon.
 That same month, the paper's union ratified its first contract.